hummerd/glmt/readme.md

     "team_file_source": "PATH_TO/glmt-team.config", // Path (can be http url) to team file, see info about "Team file" "count": 2 // Number of project members to be mentioned in MR },
+  // Hooks are commands executed before or after creating MR.
-  // There are several environment variables available in hooks:
+  // All template variables are available as environment variables in hooks in form of GLMT_{Upper case of template variable name}
-  // GLMT_REMOTE, GLMT_BRANCH, GLMT_MR_URL, GLMT_PROJECT, GLMT_USERNAME.
+  // (example: GLMT_REMOTE, GLMT_BRANCH, GLMT_MR_URL, GLMT_PROJECT, GLMT_USERNAME).
   "hooks": {
     // Before contains commands that will be executed before MR creation.
     "before": {